SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

 #### errors

 * 230 - Not supported for this entity type – when tracker deleted or blocked.
-* 201 - Not found in the database – when tracker not found.
+* 201 - Not found in the database – when tracker with such IMEI not found.
 * 252 - Device already corrupted – when tracker's source corrupted.

 <hr>